CaptainLupa/Atom3D/VULKAN_VER/VulcanNotes.md

 Uses *vulkan.hpp* style of implementation rather than plain C like the website.
 So `vk::Instance` rather than `VkInstance`.
-## Create `VkInstance` and `VkPhysicalDevice`
+## Create `vk::Instance` and `vk::PhysicalDevice`

-- `VkInstance` used to setup the API
+- `vk::Instance` used to setup the API
-- `VkPhysicalDevice` is a reference to the actual GPU
+- `vk::PhysicalDevice` is a reference to the actual GPU

 ## Soft Device and Queues

-- A `VkDevice` is used to represent the GPU(mLogicalDevice).
+- A `vk::Device` is used to represent the GPU in a more abstract way.
-- Most render calls will be passed through a `VkQueue`
+- Most render calls will be passed through a `vk::Queue`
-- `VkQueue` can be many different kinds, for basic rendering you need a present and graphics queue.
+- `vk::Queue` can be many different kinds, for basic rendering you need a present and graphics queue.

 ## Window and Swap Chain

 - Use *GLFW* for windowing.
-- Need a `VkSurfaceKHR` and `VkSwapChainKHR` to actually render to a window.
+- Need a `vk::SurfaceKHR` and `vk::SwapChainKHR` to actually render to a window.
 - Swap chain makes sure that we render to a different frame than that which is on the screen.

 ## Image views and Frame Buffers